aio-libs/aiomonitor/README.rst

-                 where taskid     : Show stack frames for a task cancel taskid    : Cancel an indicated task signal signame   : Send a Unix signal console          : Switch to async Python REPL quit             : Leave the monitor
+                 where taskid     : Show stack frames for a task cancel taskid    : Cancel an indicated task signal signame   : Send a Unix signal stacktrace       : Print a stack trace from the event loop thread console          : Switch to async Python REPL quit             : Leave the monitor